-The Chairman, Douglas Battersby, is paid an annual non-executive director's fee of A\$80,000, paid pro-rata on a quarterly basis, as well as costs relating to performance of duties as a director.
+The Chairman, Douglas Battersby, is paid an annual non-executive director's fee of A\$80,000, paid pro-rata on a quarterly basis, as well as costs relating to performance of duties as a Director.

-Non-executive directors, Charles Sands and Paul Young, are paid an annual non-executive director's fee of A\$40,000 each, paid pro-rata on a quarterly basis, as well as costs relating to performance of duties as a director.
+Non-executive directors, Charles Sands and Paul Young, are paid an annual Non-Executive Director's fee of A\$40,000 each, paid pro-rata on a quarterly basis, as well as costs relating to performance of duties as a Director.

-There are no termination or retirement benefits for non-executive directors (other than statutory superannuation where applicable).
+There are no termination or retirement benefits for Non-Executive Directors (other than statutory superannuation where applicable).

-(ii) Executive directors and key management personnel
+(J) Executive directors and key management personnel

-Remuneration levels of executive directors and key management personnel are set to attract and retain appropriately qualified and experienced directors and executives.
+Remuneration levels of executive directors and key management personnel are set to attract and retain appropriately qualified and experienced Directors and Executives.
 This involves assessing the appropriateness of the nature and amount of remuneration on a periodic basis by reference to market conditions, length of service and particular experience of the individual concerned.

-Remuneration packages may include a mix of fixed and variable remuneration, short and long term performance based incentives.
-The remuneration packages are reviewed annually by the board as required.
+Remuneration packages may include a mix of fixed and variable remuneration, short and long-term performance-based incentives.
+The remuneration packages are reviewed annually by the Board as required.